hrfure/RealTimeBusTracker/README.md

 Future improvements could be to include the busstops that the buses will pass by on their route.
 Or more advanced to connect the real time data with a geolocator and estimate when the bus will be at the various stops (or your location).

 **Dependencies:**
+MIT educational license for the real time data.
 Mapbox GL JS v1.11.0: For rendering the interactive map.
 Make sure red.png and blue.png images are available in the root directory or adjust the path as necessary.
 Note: Ensure you're adhering to the usage limits and terms of service of both Mapbox and MBTA APIs when deploying or scaling this application.